 Commission staff are committed to providing a service that is ethical, fair and free from discrimination.

-Comments, suggestions or complaints about our services can be made through any of the contact methods in the How you can contact us section of this service charter, or by using the Enquiries and feedback page.
+Comments, suggestions or complaints about our services can be made through any of the contact methods in the How you can contact us section of this service charter, or by using the Feedback & complaints page.

 Commission staff will seek to keep improving our services in response to your needs and expectations.
 We are accountable for our actions and resource usage.